Professor of psychological sciences

-Mark Barnett, professor of psychology, has studied a diverse range of issues affecting children's and adults' psychological development.
+Mark Barnett, professor of psychological sciences, has studied a diverse range of issues affecting children's and adults' psychological development.

 He has conducted research on the development and expression of empathy, the reasons children are sexually biased when seeking help from a parental figure, and the role of important life experiences in moral development.